Dynamics of interacting bosons: a compact review: Leading order approximation

 Let us stress again, that in this set-up the state $\Gamma_{\Psi_t}$ depends on $N$ in the grand-canonical sense: $N$ is the \textit{expected} number of particles in the initial state.
 In particular, the result does not, a priori, cover canonical initial conditions (which would be states coming from wave functions in $\gH^N$).
 However, a nice property of coherent states allows to project the result above to the $N$-particle sector.
 To do this, one uses the following representation of a product state in terms of coherent states:

-where the constant $d_N=\frac{\sqrt{N!}}{N^{N/2}e^{-N/2}}$ satisfies $d_N\approx N^{1/4}$ for large $N$.
+where the constant ${d_N=\sqrt{N!}\,N^{-N/2}e^{-N/2}}$ satisfies ${d_N\approx N^{1/4}}$ for large~$N$.
 For the $N$-particle state

-one then gets \bq \nn
+one then gets

-\eq For the inner product in the Fock space one can then use the results about $\Gamma_{\Psi_t}$.
+For the inner product in the Fock space one can then use the results about $\Gamma_{\Psi_t}$.
 We see that the price one pays by projecting the Fock space result onto the $N$-particles sector is given by the constant $d_N^2\approx N^{1/2}$.
-This is the reason why the rate of convergence in the canonical ensembele is $N^{-1/2}$ rather than the $N^{-1}$ above.
+This is the reason why the rate of convergence in the canonical ensemble is $N^{-1/2}$ rather than the $N^{-1}$ above.
 In the Gross--Pitaevskii ($\beta=1$) regime a similar approach has been adopted by Benedikter, De Oliveira and Schlein in \cite{BenOliSch-15} where they proved (by introducing Bogoliubov transformations to track the correlations) that

 where $\varphi_t$ solves the Gross--Pitaevski equation.
-As before, this result was formulated in the Fock space but this time for \textit{correlated} initial states (cf. \eqref{eq:initialFockcorrelated}).
+As before, this result was formulated in the Fock space but this time for \textit{correlated} initial states (cf.\ \eqref{eq:initialFockcorrelated}).
 In this case the extension to initial $N$-particle states can only be done under additional assumptions which also make the convergence slower (see \cite{ErdMicSch-09} for an earlier analysis on how correlations form).
 Most recently, the method of \cite{BenOliSch-15} has been further extended in \cite{BreSch-19} by Brennecke and Schlein to the case of $N$-particle initial states (with convergence rate $O(N^{-1/2})$).

 A different method has been introduced by Pickl in \cite{Pickl-10}.
 It has been used in many works, in particular in \cite{Pickl-15} where the Gross--Pitaevskii regime was analyzed.
 The Pickl method, as it now often called, is based on the analysis of a certain functional, usually called $\alpha_N(\Psi_N, \varphi)$, which counts (in a weighted way) the number of particles of the $N$-body state $\Psi_N$ that are in the one-particle state $\varphi$.
 The functional is applied to the Schr\"odinger time evolved many-body wave function $\Psi_{N,t}$ and the relevant one-body state $u_t$ in the mean-field or NLS regime or $\varphi_t$ in the GP regime.
 The crucial property of the functional $\alpha_N$ is that